mnagaso/TomoATT/README.md

 ![logo](docs/logo/TomoATT_logo_2.png)

-TomoATT is a library which implements an eikonal equation solver based Adjoint-state Travel-Time Tomography for a very large-scale computation, following a published article [Ping Tong (2021)](https://doi.org/10.1029/2021JB021818) and [Jing Chen (2022)](add_here_when_published).
+TomoATT is a library which implements an eikonal equation solver based Adjoint-state Travel-Time Tomography for a very large-scale computation, which implemens the methods described in the published works [Ping Tong (2021)](https://doi.org/10.1029/2021JB021818) and [Jing Chen (2022)](add_here_when_published).
 The slowness field and anisotropy fields are computed in spherical coordinate system.

 Thanks to the efficiency of an eikonal equation solver, the computation of the travel-time is very fast and requires less amount of computational resources.